hypervel/hypervel.org/docs/docs/http-client.md

 ## Introduction

 Hypervel provides an expressive, minimal API around the [Guzzle HTTP client](http://docs.guzzlephp.org/en/stable/), allowing you to quickly make outgoing HTTP requests to communicate with other web applications.
-Laravel  Hyperf's wrapper around Guzzle is focused on its most common use cases and a wonderful developer experience.
+Hypervel's wrapper around Guzzle is focused on its most common use cases and a wonderful developer experience.

 Before getting started, you should ensure that you have installed the Guzzle package as a dependency of your application.
 By default, Hypervel automatically includes this dependency.
 However, if you have previously removed the package, you may install it again via Composer: